aytenakl/HandDrive/README.md

 ### Step 3 — Upload the Arduino Code

-Open the Arduino `.ino` file in Arduino IDE and upload it to the board.
+Open the `.ino` file in Arduino IDE and upload it to the Arduino.

 Make sure the baud rate is: